Piano Concerto No. 1 (Tchaikovsky): Structure

-I. Allegro non troppo e molto maestoso – Allegro con spirito
+I. Allegro non troppo e molto maestoso – Allegro con spiritoso

 The first movement starts with a short horn theme in B♭ minor, accompanied by orchestral chords that quickly modulate to the lyrical and passionate theme in D♭ major.
 This subsidiary theme is heard three times, the last of which is preceded by a piano cadenza, and never appears again throughout the movement.
 The introduction ends in a subdued manner.
 The exposition proper then begins in the concerto's tonic minor key, with a Ukrainian folk theme based on a melody that Tchaikovsky heard performed by blind lirnyks at a market in Kamianka (near Kyiv).
 A short transitional passage is a call and response section on the tutti and the piano, alternating between high and low registers.
 The second subject group consists of two alternating themes, the first of which features some of the melodic contours from the introduction.
-This is answered by a smoother and more consoling second theme, played by the strings and set in the subtonic key (A♭ major) over a pedal point, before a more turbulent reappearance of the woodwind theme, this time reinforced by driving piano arpeggios, gradually builds to a stormy climax in C minor that ends in a perfect cadence on the piano.
+This is answered by a smoother and more consoling second theme, played by the strings and set in the subtonic key (A♭ major) over a pedal point, before a more turbulent reappearance of the woodwind theme, this time reinforced by driving piano arpeggios, gradually builds to a stormy climax in C minor that ends with a brief cadenza and an authentic cadence on the solo piano.
 After a short pause, a closing section, based on a variation of the consoling theme, closes the exposition in A♭ major.

 The development section transforms this theme into an ominously building sequence, punctuated with snatches of the first subject material.
 After a flurry of piano octaves, fragments of the "plaintive" theme are revisited for the first time in E♭ major, then for the second time in G minor.
 Then the piano and the strings take turns playing the theme for the third time in E major while the timpani furtively plays a tremolo on a low B until the first subject's fragments are continued.

 The recapitulation features an abridged version of the first subject, working around to C minor for the transition section.
 In the second subject group, the consoling second theme is omitted; instead the first theme repeats, with a reappearance of the stormy climactic build previously heard in the exposition, but this time in B♭ major.
-The excitement is cut short by a deceptive cadence.
-A brief closing section comprises G-flat major chords played by the whole orchestra and the piano.
-Then a piano cadenza appears, the second half of which contains subdued snatches of the second subject group's first theme in the work's original minor key.
-B♭ major is restored in the coda, when the orchestra reenters with the second subject group's second theme; the tension then gradually builds, leading to a triumphant conclusion, ending with a plagal cadence.
+This time, however, the excitement is cut short by a deceptive cadence, and a longer and more elaborate piano cadenza appears, the second half of which contains subdued snatches of the second subject group's first theme in the work's original minor key.
+B♭ major is restored in the closing section, when the orchestra reenters with the second subject group's second theme; the tension then gradually builds, leading to a brief but triumphant coda (based on both the first and second subjects), ending with a plagal cadence.